imranshams/Net.CrossCutting.RequestLogger/README.md

 # Net.CrossCutting.RequestLogger

-Handle Cross-Cutting conserns via the power of Asp.net-core middelware.
+Handle Cross-Cutting conserns via the power of Asp.net-core middelwares.

 **RequestLogger** make it possible to log each http request and it related response to multiple data source (DB or file for example).

 At the beginning you need to config **RequestLogger**, this is requierd because we need to fetch some dynamic settings at start point.
 To achieve that add a new json properties named **RequestLog** to your  **appseting.josn** file.